buffetboy2001/cmake-exploration/README.md

 So, dependency handling in CMake has really bugged me.
 Sometimes I end up with funky sub-directories that I don't really want or libraries that are offically external and never-changing that CMake perpetually re-builds.
 Grrr...it should be simpler.

 ### log4cplus
-I love loggers, so my first dependency is going to be a logger.
+I love loggers, so my first dependency in any new project is probably going to be a logger.
+I'll use [log4cplus](https://sourceforge.net/projects/log4cplus/) in this case.
 I don't want this in my git repo since it's external and never changing.
-So, I follow the log4cplus directions to install it into /usr/local/bin and /usr/local/include.
+To avoid that, I follow the log4cplus directions to install it into /usr/local/bin and /usr/local/include.
 That goes smoothly on Cygwin.
 The final library is: cyglog4cplus.dll.
-I can live with that.
+Bleh name, but I can live with it.

 To get CMake to work with it, I had to do a bunch of playing around & failing. find_library() and find_package() would not work for me.
 Neither did add_library().
 Eventually, I found this simple solution to get the build to work correctly.